A moment of your time ... for the innocent, voiceless and forgotten

 It was unbearable, and yet it happens every day – and not just at the hands of malignant, despotic regimes, but as a mere collateral consequence of war.

-Unicef says the impact of war on children is hard to estimate due to a lack of reliable and current statistics.
 But the international poverty and justice advocacy agency, Oxfam, reports that 80 percent of all deaths in modern conflicts occur to civilians.

 What contempt humanity shows for its most fragile and defenseless members, what indignity, anonymity and insignificance they endure.